-Section 1 – Committees of the Association shall be appointed by the Board of Directors as needed.
+Section 1 – Committees of the Association shall be appointed by the Board of Directors or President as needed.

 Article VI

 Suspension or Expulsion

 Section 1 – Membership in the Association is a privilege, thus any member of the Association may be suspended or expelled from this club in such manner as prescribed in the by-laws.